< Back to Nature and Education Centers

 The Cook’s Lake area offers 1,850 acres of upland and bottomland hardwood habitats along with a two-mile long ox-bow lake and a 40-acre green-timber reservoir.
 Courses offered to students and teachers cover a wide range of subjects programmed around the existing area.

 With the varied of vegetation found surrounding Cook's Lake, any season offers an array of inviting photo sites.
 Visit during any season to find and photograph beautiful and unique scenes.
 Whether you are looking for large scenes or concentrating on smaller sites of nature, you will find them at the Cook's Lake area.
-Please call ahead to make reservations for your visit.
+Reservations are not required for day-use visits with this activity.

 Potlatch Conservation Education Center at Cook's Lake